 So this is my first bite of New Orleans, but it won’t be my last.
 Where should I add to my list for next time?

-This post was sponsored by the New Orleans Convention & Visitors Bureau.
+This post was sponsored by New Orleans & Company.
 Opinions, musings and confessions are, as always, all my own.

 PIN ME FOR LATER